 Enrolling your child in pre-school or for childcare in South Africa

 The school year in South Africa starts in January.
-Parents are required to enrol children between 1 August and 31 October the preceding year.
+Parents must enroll children between 1 August and 31 October the preceding year.
 Grade R applicants must be four years old and turn five by the 30 June of the school year.
 Grade one applicants must be five and turn six by 30 June.

-In order to enrol with a pre-school, you are required to complete an application form.
+In order to enroll with a pre-school, you must complete an application form.
 Most schools will charge a fee for the application process in addition to annual fees.
-You are also obligated to pay a deposit of between R500 and R5000 depending on the school.
+You must pay a deposit of between R500 and R5,000 depending on the school.
 In some pre-schools the deposit is refundable and in others it is non-refundable.

-Grade R schools are significantly less expensive and can cost anywhere between R8000 and R20,000 a year for state schools and from R30,000 to R70,000 for private schools.
+Grade R schools are significantly less expensive and cost anywhere between R8000 and R20,000 a year for state schools and from R30,000 to R70,000 for private schools.
 Boarding schools add an extra R50,000 a year on top of tuition fees.
-In poor areas, there are also no-fee schools and are based on the economic level of the community around the school so are subject to change.
+In poorer areas, there are also no-fee schools and are based on the economic level of the community around the school.

-Meals are typically included in the school fees, but you should check beforehand.
-Some schools recommend you send fruit and yoghurt from home.
-You will also be expected to pay for stationery and supplies for both pre-grade R and Grade R terms.
-Supplies include things like skin cream, wet wipes, nappies, tissues and toilet paper.
+Meals are typically included in the school fees, but check beforehand.
+Some schools recommend you send fruit and yogurt from home.
+You also pay for stationery and supplies for both pre-grade R and Grade R terms.
+Supplies include skin cream, wet wipes, nappies, tissues, and toilet paper.
 School uniforms are also compulsory in most schools.

-Activities offered during school hours include sports, drama and day trips.
-Because these activities are provided by state facilities outside the school, you will be obliged to pay an additional R500 a term.
+Activities during school hours include sports, drama, and day trips.
+Because these activities are provided by state facilities, you must pay an additional R500 a term.

-Some nurseries also open outside the school year to act as a daycare centre for your child when you are at work.
-However, additional fees are incurred for your child to attend a nursery outside the school year.
+Some nurseries also open outside the school year to act as a daycare center.
+However, additional fees apply for your child at a nursery outside the school year.

-If you are unable to pay school fees, the pre-school is still obligated to admit your child.
-Suitable arrangements can be made with the school to pay what you can.
-It should be noted, however, that a school can take legal action against you for failing to pay outstanding school fees.
+If you cannot pay school fees, the pre-school still must admit your child.
+Suitable arrangements are possible with the school to pay what you can.
+A school can take legal action against you for failing to pay fees, however.

 If your annual earnings are 10 times less than the annual school fees, you are exempt from payment.

-The curriculum in preschool is divided into two.
+The curriculum in preschool has two parts.
 The pre-grade R curriculum introduces your child to reading, writing, basic mathematics and the basics of a second language.
 The pre-grade R curriculum lasts for three years.